-Silicone bakeware has a non-stick surface, allowing for easy release of baked goods.
+Silicone bakeware has a non-stick surface, allowing for the easy release of baked goods.
 You just need to gently press the muffins from underneath to pop them out of their cups.
 This is a great alternative to disposable muffin cups and a good way to reduce waste in your kitchen and help the environment.
 New pans should be washed before first use in the dishwasher or by hand with warm, soapy water.
 Once washed and dried they can be stored until their next use.

 One downside to silicone pans is that they are soft and floppy, making them nearly impossible to move around without making a mess.
 To prevent this, make sure you set your pan on a cookie sheet before you start to fill the cups— you’ll need it when placing the pan in and out of the oven.
 If the lack of stability puts you off, you can find silicone muffin pans with a built-in metal frame for easy handling—see below!